Common Head Injuries from Car Accidents:

 - Poor sleep

-A concussion from a car accident can lead to a life-altering disability.
+A head injury from a car accident can lead to a life-altering disability.
 Almost one-third of injury-related deaths come from concussions that result in a traumatic brain injury.
 If you or a loved one have suffered a concussion or brain injury as a result of being in a car accident, consult with an experienced attorney right away.

 I went to the hospital after a car accident, and I was told that I may have a traumatic brain injury.
 What should I do?